ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Metrics, by default, supports Prometheus.
 In order to support Prometheus, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when starting the Ballerina program.

 ### Configure Ballerina
-This section focuses on the ballerina configurations that are available for metrics monitoring with Prometheus, and the sample configuration is provided below.
+This section focuses on the Ballerina configurations that are available for metrics monitoring with Prometheus, and the sample configuration is provided below.

 ```
 [b7a.observability.metrics]